14 Inflammatory Foods That Cause Weight Gain

 Common Culprits: Pizza, white bread, crackers, pasta, pretzels, flour tortillas, breakfast cereals, bagels

-Refined wheat flours have been stripped of their slow-digesting fiber and nutrients, which means your body can break down the foods made from this ingredient very quickly.
-The more quickly your body digests glucose-containing foods, like these carbs, the faster your blood sugar levels can spike, which also spikes your insulin levels—a compound associated with a pro-inflammatory response.
+Refined wheat flours have been stripped of their slow-digesting fiber and nutrients, which means your body breaks them down very quickly.
+The more quickly your body digests glucose-containing foods, like these carbs, the faster your blood sugar levels can spike.
+This also spikes your insulin levels—a compound associated with a pro-inflammatory response.
 A Journal of Nutrition study found that a diet high in refined grains showed a greater concentration of the inflammatory marker, PAI-1, in the blood.
 On the other hand, a diet rich in whole grains resulted in a lower concentration of the same marker as well as one of the most well-known inflammatory biomarkers, C-reactive protein (CRP).
-Find out more about these detrimental starches in our exclusive report, The 22 Worst Carbs in America.

 Common Culprits: Milk, soft cheeses, yogurt, butter

 While a moderate intake of yogurt can actually help decrease inflammation with its gut-healing probiotics, dairy is also a source of inflammation-inducing saturated fats.
 On top of that, studies have connected full-fat dairy with disrupting our gut microbiome, actually decreasing levels of our good gut bacteria which are key players in reducing inflammation.
-And lastly, dairy is a common allergen, with about 1 in 4 adults having a difficulty in digesting milk, whether it’s lactose intolerance or a sensitivity to its casein proteins.
+And lastly, dairy is a common allergen—30 to 50 million Americans are lactose intolerant, according to the FDA.
 Either way, any type of allergen can trigger inflammatory reactions through the release of histamines.
-If you feel particularly bloated after a few blocks of cheese, you might consider cutting dairy from your diet.
+If you feel particularly bloated after a few blocks of cheese, consider cutting dairy from your diet.

 P.S.
-Don’t worry about not getting enough calcium if you cut out dairy: A 2014 study published in the British Medical Journal found no correlation between fewer bone fractures and dairy consumption.
-Instead, check out these 20 Calcium-Rich Foods That Aren’t Dairy.
+Don’t worry about not getting enough calcium if you cut out dairy: A 2014 study published in the British Medical Journal found that high milk intake resulted in higher bone fracture incidences in women.
+Instead of relying on animal products, you can include more calcium-rich foods that aren’t dairy in your daily diet.

 Common Culprits: Breakfast cereals, processed foods containing fruit, candy, ice cream

-Artificial means not found naturally in nature.
+“Artificial” means that the product is notnaturally found in nature.
 And that means your body usually doesn’t have a way to process it.
-Ingredients like artificial coloring—which are made from petroleum (oil)—have been implicated in a host of health issues, from disrupting hormone function, to causing hyperactivity in children, to tumor production in animal studies.
+Ingredients like artificial coloring—which are made from petroleum (oil)—have been linked to host of health issues, from disrupting hormone function to causing hyperactivity in children, to tumor production in animal studies.
 And a meta-analysis in the journal Alternative Therapies in Health and Medicine found that our immune system attempts to defend the body from these synthetic colorants, which activates the inflammatory cascade.
 Another study by researchers at Georgia State University found that additives like emulsifying agents used to thicken foods can disrupt the bacterial makeup of the gut, leading to inflammation and weight gain in animals.
-The evidence in humans is sparse, but your best bet would still be to steer clear of these ingredients, and stick to their natural counterparts.
+The evidence in humans is sparse, but your best bet would still be to steer clear of these ingredients and stick to their natural counterparts.

 Common Culprits: Burgers, pizza, candy, chips